This book was penned by an old-established member of the community , Robin Simpson, whose association with St Francis goes back to 1955.

 The excellent photographs are from the family’s archives.

 The St Francis Kromme Enviro-Trust is responsible for the marketing and copies are available at local book stores in the Village.
-Should you wish to purchase a copy the hard cover costs R390 and the soft cover R290, kindly fill in your details below:
+Should you wish to purchase a copy of the soft cover at R290, kindly fill in your details below: